Two-sided Assortment Optimization: Adaptivity Gaps and Approximation Algorithms: Introduction

-Our main contribution is twofold: First, to address the design challenge, we consider the concept of \emph{adaptivity gap} as the worst-case ratio between the optimal expected number of matches achieved by two different policy classes.
+Our main contribution is twofold: First, to address the design challenge, we consider the concept of \emph{adaptivity gap} as, roughly speaking, the largest possible ratio between the optimal expected number of matches achieved by two different policy classes, across all instances.
 This allows us to effectively measure the benefit of adopting a platform design with one-way interactions relative to two-way interactions, as well as the gains of adaptivity.
 Second, to address efficiency, we design algorithms that, for a fixed class of policies determined by the platform’s design choices, solve the corresponding optimization problem of deciding which assortments to display and in what order.